-“Darker than Legal” is exactly that!
+“Darker than Legal” is exactly what it is!
 According to VicRoads, all windows that the driver uses to operate the vehicle in a safe manner should have a Visual Light Transmittance (VLT) not lower than 35%.
-The exception to the rule is the front windscreen which must not have a lower VLT than 70% (effectively preventing the windscreen from having tint applied).
+The exception to the rule is the front windscreen which must not have a VLT, lower than 70% (effectively preventing the windscreen from having tint applied.)

 Different legislation between VicRoads and the Australian Design Rules (ADRs) sees new vehicles being imported with dark privacy glass, usually about 20% VLT from the B pillar (behind the drivers door) but prevents us tinting your vehicle to the same standard.

-Should you choose to have a “darker than legal” film applied to your vehicle, you should first carefully consider the implications with respects to vision, roadworthiness and insurances.
+Should you choose to have a “darker than legal” film applied to your vehicle?
+Well, you should first consider the implications with respect to vision, roadworthiness and insurances.

 Removal of window film from a vehicle can be tricky and is best left to the trained professional.
-Unfortunately there is a small chance of damage to the demister bars in the rear screen, and although all care is taken the age of the vehicle, the condition of the old film and the initial quality of both will likely determine the end result.
+Unfortunately there is a small chance of damage to the demister bars in the rear screen.
+Although all care is taken, the age of the vehicle, the condition of the old film and the initial quality of both will most likely determine the end result.

 Contact us today for all your car window tinting needs!